 2. How did they handle stressful situations?
 Please give examples.

 Stress is bound to occur when you mix different people in the same environment and add in things like tight deadlines.
 Often people react quite positively with just a little encouragement and support.
 Occasionally people fall apart.
 If your company is high stress all the time, you should make sure a potential hire is coming into an environment that is a match for their temperament.
+It’s important to know if they can handle stress effectively.

 3. Did they supervise or manage anyone else?
 If so, how do you think someone on their team would describe their management style?
 How did they manage conflict amongst team members?

 In an interview environment, it is often possible to spot a candidate you can see being in a management position down the line.
 You want to know how they have treated and coached team members in the past.
-By asking how their team would describe them, you are asking for an honest appraisal of their abilities based on the feedback the reference received on them – not on how they saw the candidate.
+By asking how their team would describe them, you are looking for an honest appraisal of their abilities based on the feedback the reference received about them – not on how they saw the candidate.

 4. Did they work better independently or in a group?
 Tell me about how they performed in a team environment?
 Did they support their co-workers?

-If they work better independently, ask further questions around self-sufficiency.
+If they work better independently, ask further reference questions around self-sufficiency.
 Find out how the candidate will interact and work with co-workers; if they took the lead or followed; how they supported the rest of the team.
 Everybody will have to work in a group at some point; ensuring that your candidate can do so is essential.

 5. Do they have good communication and listening skills?